-Strategy Allocated Spend from activities targeting this outcome 2022-2023: £39,800
+Strategy Allocated Spend from activities targeting this outcome 2023-2024: £40,789

-IMPACT SUMMARY: Academic Year 2022-2023 whole school attendance figure in line with national average, although attendance of disadvantaged students was below non-disadvantaged peers it was higher than previous academic year and just above national attendance figure for disadvantaged pupils.
-Improvement in Key Stage 4 especially Year 11 attendance figure in comparison to previous year, there was also an improvement in attendance of Year 9 and 8 disadvantaged students in comparison to previous academic year and disadvantaged SEND students in comparison to previous academic year and shows in line with national average and shows a 3-year increasing trend.
-Evidence of reduction in Persistence Absence figure overall and in Years 7 and 9 in comparison to previous year.
-At time of writing current Year 11 (previous Year 10) have attendance in line with National Average, Disadvantaged attendance is above national average and overall academy attendance for Year 11 is highest in the Trust which where a Target group during Summer 2 term previous academic year.
+IMPACT SUMMARY: Academic Year 2023-2024 whole school attendance figure above national average, although attendance of disadvantaged pupils was below non-disadvantaged peers it was higher than previous academic year and just above national attendance figure for disadvantaged pupils.
+Improvement in Key Stage 4 especially Year 11 attendance figure in comparison to previous year, there was also an improvement in attendance of Year 10 and 8 disadvantaged pupils in comparison to previous academic year and disadvantaged SEND pupils in comparison to previous academic year.
+Overall attendance of SEND was above national average and shows a 3-year increasing trend.
+Evidence of reduction in Persistence Absence figure overall and in Years 7 and 11 in comparison to previous year.
+At time of writing current Year 11 (previous Year 10) have attendance in line with National Average, Disadvantaged attendance is in line with national average and overall academy attendance for all Years in line with National Average with Year 7 and 11 showing greatest improvement to date.